TonyBoy56/friday_project3/readme.md

 ## SPEC Sheet

-* Create a a function that determines the range from 0 to any number based on user-input.
+* Create a function that determines the range from 0 to any number based on user-input.
    * Input: function range(inputtedInteger)
    * Output: Push counter variable created inside the function to array.
       * Loop Counter until <= the value of the user-input.